zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 ## Configuring your Spring Boot based service to onboard with API ML

 To configure a Spring Boot based service, it is useful to first understand how API ML enabled service Spring Boot based configuration relates to configuration using the Plain Java Enabler.

 Spring Boot expects to find the default configuration of an application in an `application.yml` file that is placed on the classpath.
 Typically `application.yml` contains Spring Boot specific properties such as properties that are used to start a web application container including TLS security, different spring configuration profiles definitions and other properties.
 This `application.yml` must contain the Plain Java Enabler API ML service configuration under the `apiml.service` prefix.
 The API ML configuration under this prefix is necessary to synchronize the configuration of `apiml.service` with the spring `server` configuration.

 Configuration properties belong to two categories:

 - Service related properties which include end-points, relative paths or API documentation definitions.
 - Environment related properties which include host names, ports, context etc.

-Service related properties can be configured in the `application.yml` configuration file which resides inside the application package.
-In most cases these properties don't have to be changed, because their values don't depend on the target execution environment.

-Execution environment related properties on the other hand depend on the target execution environment.
-Their values
+Execution environment related properties should be provided by additional configuration mechanisms.
+Note that execution environment related properties differ for development deployments on a local machine with those properties on a mainframe system.

-can be provided by different configuration mechanisms, specific for the target execution environment.
-In development environment it can be implemented by Spring e.g providing additional `YAML` file with `-Dspring.config.additional-location=PATH_TO_YAML_FILE` system property.
+Execution environment related properties are provided by different configuration mechanisms, which may be specific for the target execution environment.
+In development environment it can be implemented by standard Spring mechanism e.g providing additional `YAML` file with `-Dspring.config.additional-location=PATH_TO_YAML_FILE` system property.
 On MF system currently we use Java system properties to provide additional configuration properties and values for existing configuration properties.

 1. Provide a configuration section for onboarding with API ML in the `application.yml` file.